RomainTrm/Blog/content/posts/learning-elixir/index.md

 end
 ```

 Behavior remains the same.
-However we don't have to specify the `PID` as it is managed by the public api (the `name` parameter of the `start_link` function).
+However we don't have to specify the `PID` as it is managed by the public api (the `:name` parameter of the `start_link` function).
 With this specific implementation, we can only instantiate one `Stack` process.

 ```elixir
 iex> Stack.start_link